Agenda

 Sara Bennett

-New and Noteworthy Decisions of the Canada Industrial Relations Board
+New and Significant Decisions of the Canada Industrial Relations Board

 Sara Bennett, Executive Director and Senior General Counsel, Canada Industrial Relations Board Secretariat